TeamPingus/security-concept-minecraft-mod/README.md

 - Mods should ALWAYS have to be signed (except in development environments)*
 - In order to update a signature, a mod author can update the signature, the new signature being signed with the old signature*
 - downside: if the private keys for the old signature is lost, a manual modification of the keystore would need to take place*
+- maybe host a .well-known/mcsign.json on the package name for the signature checking or a TXT record for signature checking - better approach than whats described above (credits: Semisol#0001)